-This page summarises the known distribution of locusts during December 2022 and provides a brief outlook to March 2023.
-This is an interim advice in lieu of the regular monthly Locust Bulletin.
+This page summarises the known distribution of locusts during October 2023 and provides a brief outlook to January 2024.
+Regional information and forecasts are given in the latest Locust Bulletin.

-There is a very low risk of a widespread infestation developing between now and early autumn.
+There is a very low likelihood of widespread infestations developing between now and summer.

 The overall population was at low levels in early spring.
 Surveys from late September to late October identified widespread Isolated–Scattered-density adults in Queensland and occasional Isolated-density adults in New South Wales and South Australia.
 No nymphs were detected by survey.
 No captures were recorded on the light traps at Dulkaninna (SA), White Cliffs (NSW) and Fowlers Gaps (NSW).
 Habitat conditions continue to degrade, and lower rainfall is forecast for the remainder of 2023.
 Earlier breeding is therefore unlikely.